wlsdzyzl/flemme/ReadME.md

 *LDM refers to latent diffusion model, constructed with a auto-encoder/ vae and ddpm.*

-A detailed instruction of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](#) (in waiting list).
+A detailed instruction of supported encoders, context embeddings, model architectures and training process can refer to [documentation of flemme](https://flemme-docs.readthedocs.io/en/latest/).
 ## Results

 For segmentation, we evaluate our methods on six public datasets: **CVC-ClinicDB, Echonet, ISIC, TN3K, BraTS21 (3D), ImageCAS (3D)**.